rodrigobrito/redis-benchmark-java/README.md

 * Amount of keys: 1MM
 * Key data size: 5 KB
 * Productive benchmark with 20 warm-up, 20 measurements iterations, 100 threads and 3 forks.
+  - It shows that Lettuce async API has more throughput compared with Jedis to **GET** data.
+  	- lettuceSimpleAsyncGet: 19.270 operations per millisecond or 19,270 operations per second.
+  - It shows that Lettuce async API has more throughput compared with Jedis to **SET** data.
+  	- lettuceSimpleAsyncSet: 190.753 operations per millisecond or 220,132 operations per second.

 ```bash
 $ java -jar target/benchmarks.jar -wi 20 -i 20 -t 100 -f 3